Skip to main content

 Shopify is technically solid.
 It generates clean HTML, handles sitemaps automatically, and runs on fast infrastructure.
 The platform isn't holding you back.

-What holds most Shopify stores back is content.
+Content holds most Shopify stores back.
 Google ranks pages based on relevance and authority.
 A product page with a three-word title and one-sentence description has neither.
 Your competitors who do rank are almost always doing the same thing — just with more intentional copy.

 Step 1: Fix Your Product Titles First